jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 28
 ==What is the difference between a switch, hub, modem, and router?==

 - Switches and hubs are used to connect computers together into a LAN.
 Switches are more efficient devices to use since they only send messages that are intended to each device; hubs send all messages to all devices connected.
-Modems are used to send information across non-ethernet media or cables (such as phone lines, coaxial cable, or fibre-optic cable).
-Routers are used to connect networks together.
+Modems are used to send information across non-ethernet media or cables (such as phone lines, or coaxial cable ~~or fibre-optic cable~~).
+Routers are used to connect networks together and contain information for what IP addresses a particular router is responsible for and how best to route packets of data to reach those routers.

 ---